Contribute

 We encourage you to make a recurring, monthly contribution, considering it to be a “rent” or “land tax” that represents an ongoing acknowledgement that you are living on stolen land.

-While you ultimately should choose to contribute an amount that makes the most sense for your own circumstances, you are welcome to use this calculator created by the organization Honor Native Land Tax for guidance.
-Please note that this calculator is meant only to be a guide.
+While you ultimately should choose to contribute an amount that makes the most sense for your own circumstances, you may wish to consider choosing something of symbolic meaning like the following:

 What Else Can I Do?